Mike Evans Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - This week Evans will face the NFL's 27th-ranked pass defense (267.9 yards allowed per game).

-- With 23 passing TDs conceded this year, the Jets defense is ranked 16th in the league.
+- With 23 passing TDs allowed this season, the Jets defense is ranked 16th in the NFL.

 Recent Performances